easyeda/eext-simulation-with-ngspice/README.md

-# eext-easyeda-simulation-engine
+# eext-simulation-with-ngspice
-EasyEDA Pro simulation engine, it is base on NGSpice and SimulIDE
+EasyEDA Pro simulation engine, it is base on NGSpice